-QCE and QCIA policy and procedures handbook Policy and procedures Scaffolding Section 8.2.3 Scaffolding for assessment helps students understand the process for completing the task.
+Policy and procedures Scaffolding Scaffolding for assessment helps students understand the process for completing the task.
 Scaffolding will: maintain the integrity of the requirements of the task or assessment instrument allow for unique student responses and not lead to a predetermined response.
 Across the phases of learning, students will gradually be given more responsibility for understanding the processes required to complete their tasks.
-Checkpoints Section 8 Checkpoints (including one draft, where relevant) will: be detailed on student task sheets monitor student progress be used to establish student authorship.
+Checkpoints Checkpoints (including one draft, where relevant) will: • be detailed on student task sheets • monitor student progress • be used to establish student authorship.
 Students will work on assessment during designated times and show evidence of progress at scheduled checkpoints.
 Teachers will use these checkpoints to identify and support students to complete their assessment.
 Heads of departments and parents/carers will be notified if checkpoints are not met.
 Heads of departments will assign detentions for students until such point as checkpoints are completed, or the final due date is passed.
-Drafting Section 8.2.5 Section 8.2.4 Drafting is a key checkpoint.
+Drafting Drafting is a key checkpoint.
 Types of drafts differ depending on subject, e.g. written draft, rehearsal of a performance piece, or a product in development.
 Drafts might be used as evidence of student achievement in the case of inability to submit a final response due to illness or misadventure, or non-submission for other reasons.
 Feedback on a draft is: provided on a maximum of one draft of each student's response a consultative process that indicates aspects of the response to be improved or further developed delivered in a consistent manner and format for all students in a class who submit a draft on or before the due date provided within one week of the due date for the draft, when draft is submitted on or before this date.
+Feedback on a draft must not: compromise the authenticity of a student response introduce new ideas, language or research to improve the quality and integrity of the student work allocate a mark.